Comparing B2B software

 The horizontal-breadth trap.

 Multi-business-model consultancies serve consumer goods, financial services, industrials, and software from the same partner bench.
-They can talk B2B software because they’ve served some software clients — but they can’t live inside it.
+They can talk B2B software because they’ve served some software clients, but they cannot live inside it.
 Horizontal pattern-matching is the wrong instrument for an architecture call.

 The single-method trap.